 The school will make the main hall, classrooms or private meeting rooms available for discussions between the provider and students, as appropriate to the activity.
 The school will also make available AV and other specialist equipment to support provider presentations.
 This will all be discussed and agreed in advance of the visit with the Careers Leader or a member of their team.

-Providers are welcome to leave a copy of their prospectus or other relevant course literature at the Careers Resource Centre, which is managed by the school librarian.
-The Resource Centre is available to all students at lunch and break times.
+Providers are welcome to leave a copy of their prospectus or other relevant course literature with the Careers Lead.

 Approval and review